akauppi/GroundLevel-firebase-es/README.md

 ...
 ```

-Serves the project locally, reacting to source code changes.
+Serves the UI locally, reacting to source code changes.
+Back end is on the cloud.

 Try it out at [http://localhost:3000](http://localhost:3000).
 Sign in.